jhnvz/retina_rails/README.md

 Supported Ruby Versions
 ------------

-This library is tested against Travis and aims to support the following Ruby
+This library is tested against Travis and aims to support the following Ruby and Rails
 implementations:

-* Ruby 1.9.2
+* Ruby 2.1
-* Ruby 1.9.3
+* Ruby 2.2
-* Ruby 2.0.0
+* Ruby 2.3
-* Ruby 2.1.1
+* Ruby 2.4
+* Rails 4.2
+* Rails 5.0
-* Ruby 2.1.3
+* rails 5.1

 Contributing
 ------------